patrikpatrik/VisualStudio2026_Community_Edition_GLSL_shaders_syntax_highlighting_ONLY_FIX/README.md

 ```
 Or just copy the contents inside [shaderlab.json](shaderlab.json) and paste it.

 ## *3/3* To change the color of your context keywords, you can replace the `"name"` section of the built-in scope to any of these and more.
-What the output will be is whatever theme you are using so it's possibly max 5 colors but should be more than enough to choose from.
+What the output will be is whatever theme you are using.
+It's possibly max 5 colors but this should be sufficient enough.

   | Scope | Typical Color |
 | :--- | :--- |